juniormbe/cloudmc-standard-kb/en/administration/display-dates-in-your-preferred-time-zone.md

 All dates in the management portal are displayed in your time zone.
 You can customize your time zone by accessing your user profile page.

-Click on the user icon on the top right of the application, and then **My Profile**.
-In the Personal information section, click **Edit** and then change the country (if needed) and the time zone.
+1. Click on the user icon on the top right of the application, and then **My Profile**.
+1. In the *Account information* section, select the correct time zone, and the country (if desired).
+1. Click *Save*.

 ![Time zone](/assets/time-zone-en-1.png)